b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 Providing the new group with a data dump of safety expert contacts, SOPs and root cause analysis reports seemed like assigning homework that probably wouldn't get done.
 Also, if one team member did their homework, how do they know the other team members did too?
 Just providing the information doesn't help create the culture.
 Building 'guilt resilience' into a group from scratch requires building trust; 'I know that you know that I know'.

-*so... cover the lab with informational posters! ehhh... um... group activities? maybe? probably?
-Is this, like, a UX problem?
+*so... cover the lab with informational posters!
+NO. MAYBE. group activities? maybe? probably?
+Is this, like, a UX problem?*
-yeh, I guess*

 **How do you rapidly create a safety-positive culture in a research group of new people?**